 Internships and Volunteer

-Universities and Colleges Admissions Service, is an organisation based in the UK which acts as a centralised service for admission to all the British universities for any undergraduate and postgraduate course of study.
+Universities and Colleges Admissions Service is an organization based in the UK that acts as a centralized service for admission to all the British universities for any undergraduate and postgraduate course of study.

-No, Universities and Colleges Admissions Service is only for UK universities.
+No, the Universities and Colleges Admissions Service is only for UK universities.